ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

     }

-To write the first program using the Java SDK for the ThreatConnect API, an Adversary reader that pulls all adversaries belonging to the "System" Organization must be created.
+To write the first program using the Java SDK for the ThreatConnect API, an Adversary reader that pulls all Adversaries belonging to the System Organization must be created.

 +--------------+-------------------------------------------------------------+